snawiti/requirement-analysis/README.md

 ---

 By investing time in proper Requirement Analysis, teams can build software that is reliable, user-focused, and delivered on time and within budget.

+## 🛠️ Key Activities in Requirement Analysis

+Requirement Analysis is made up of several core activities that ensure the software development process starts with a clear and shared understanding of what needs to be built.
+Below are the five key activities involved:

+- **📥 Requirement Gathering**
+  This involves collecting high-level requirements from stakeholders such as clients, users, and business managers.
+It focuses on identifying what the stakeholders need from the system.

+- **🧠 Requirement Elicitation**
+  Elicitation goes beyond simple gathering.
+It involves engaging stakeholders through interviews, surveys, brainstorming sessions, and workshops to deeply understand their needs, expectations, and constraints.

+- **📝 Requirement Documentation**
+  All gathered and elicited requirements are organized and recorded in a clear, structured format.
+This ensures all stakeholders and team members have a reliable reference and reduces the risk of misinterpretation.

+- **📊 Requirement Analysis and Modeling**
+  In this step, requirements are reviewed, refined, and categorized.
+Use case diagrams, data flow diagrams, and other visual tools may be used to model how the system will behave and interact with users.

+- **✔️ Requirement Validation**
+  Finally, the documented and modeled requirements are validated with stakeholders to ensure accuracy, feasibility, and alignment with business goals.
+This step confirms that the requirements are ready for design and development.